MikaelSkog/tmva4d-compile-dataset/README.md

         ├── sequence2/
         └── sequence3/
 ```
-Each sequence directory should then be populated with the images and PCD files extracted from that sequence, for the 'img' and 'pcd' respectively.
+Each sequence directory should then be populated with the images and PCD files extracted from that sequence, for the 'img' and 'pcd' directories respectively.

 A YOLOv8 model is also necessary.